edgardsaad/word-search-service/README.md

 ### Additional Work to be done

-* Update the API to accept the acceptable ditance as parameter
+* Update the API to accept the Levenshtein acceptable0 ditance as parameter
+* Adding security on both frontend and backend , encrypt the requst and add a bearer to the API header
 * Additional test scenarios covering all functionalities
 * Further documentation of the code
 * User Option to use other text distance algorithms in addition to the Levenshtein algorithm